 The National Cancer Institute, the V-Foundation and the Department of Defense fund Dr. Yang’s research, which has been recognized for its advancements in mesothelioma therapy and research.
 Dr. Yang has been awarded for her research and continues to use clinical trials to test its effectiveness in treating mesothelioma.

-Main Specialty: Cancer Research
+Main Speciality: Cancer Research

 Other Interests & Specialties: Pathogenesis of mesothelioma (early detection, prevention and therapy) and mechanisms of gene-environment interaction.